ddwdwaw1111/react-to-do/README.md

+06/18
-Need to connect to database
+1.Need to connect to database \n
-Update not working
+2.Update not working